Q: What is AWS CloudHSM?

 High availability is provided automatically when you have at least two HSMs in your CloudHSM Cluster.
 No additional configuration is required.
 In the event an HSM in your cluster fails, it will be replaced automatically, and all clients will be updated to reflect the new configuration without interrupting any processing.
 Additional HSMs can be added to the cluster via the AWS API or SDK, increasing availability without interrupting your application.

-Q: How many HSM instances can be contained in a CloudHSM Cluster?
+Q: How many HSMs can be contained in a CloudHSM Cluster?

 Q: Can I back up the contents of a CloudHSM?